openmobilehub/omh-auth/README.md

 # Provider Implementations / Plugins

-OMH Maps SDK is open-source, promoting community collaboration and plugin support from other map providers to enhance capabilities and expand supported map services.
+OMH Auth SDK is open-source, promoting community collaboration and plugin support from other auth providers to enhance capabilities and expand supported auth services.
 More details can be found at [the wiki](https://github.com/openmobilehub/omh-auth/wiki/Creating-a-custom-implementation).

 # Contributing